 Nebraska Psychology Licensure Requirements

-Three Steps to Become a Psychologist in Nebraska
+Three Steps to Becoming a Psychologist in Nebraska

-2. Earn a PhD or PsyD in Psychology.
+2. Earn a PsyD or PhD in psychology.

 Nebraska Psychologist Licensing Process

 The first step in the licensure process is to apply for a provisional psychology license, which will allow you to complete your required supervised experience (see Step 2) that you need to earn your full license.
 To apply for a provisional license, complete the Provisional Psychology License Application form and return it to DHHS along with a $50 application fee.
 Some parts of this application will need to be completed by other people (e.g., the Verification of Internship in Psychology form), and you will need to complete the Plan of Supervision form with the person who will be supervising you while you are working under your provisional license.
 In addition to completing all of the forms included in this document, you must also have your graduate transcripts sent to DHHS and complete a criminal background check (which will cost $45.25).
 The beginning of the application form has a checklist to help you ensure that you provide all of the required materials.
 DHHS will notify you when your provisional license has been issued and you can begin earning your supervised postdoctoral hours.

 2. Gain two years of supervised experience in your area of training.